 Why Gurucul Security Analytics?

-Gurucul certainly wasn’t the only security analytics company at RSA Conference 2019.
+Gurucul certainly isn’t the only cyber security analytics company out there.
 So, why should you choose Gurucul?

 Gurucul is big data agnostic – working on your choice big data platform.
 Also, Gurucul has the largest machine learning library in the galaxy with over 1,300 machine learning models.
 More behavior models = better coverage.